Chapter 8: Advanced Techniques

 Flow Efficiency

-Track: Time working vs. time waiting
+Track: time working vs. time waiting.

-Story completion time: 10 days
+Story completion time 10 days

-Actual work time: 3 days
+Actual work time 3 days

-Wait time: 7 days
+Wait time 7 days

-Flow efficiency: 30%
+Flow efficiency 30%

 Surface in standup:

-"This story has been in progress for 10 days but only 3 days of actual
+"This story has been in progress for 10 days but only 3 days of

-work.
-Where's the wait time coming from?"
+actual work.
+Where is the wait time coming from?"

 Cycle Time by Stage

-Track: How long items spend in each stage
+Track: how long items spend in each stage.

-To Do → In Progress: avg 1 day (good)
+To Do → In Progress avg 1 day good

-In Progress → In Review: avg 0.5 days (good)
+In Progress → In Review avg 0.5 days good

-In Review → Done: avg 3 days (bad!)
+In Review → Done avg 3 days bad

 Surface in standup:

 "We have 5 items stuck in review for 3+ days.
-We need faster code reviews.
+We need faster code

-Can we commit to 24-hour review SLA?"
+reviews.
+Can we commit to a 24-hour review SLA?"

 Blocker Resolution Time

-Target: < 24 hours
+Target < 24 hours

-Current: avg 2.5 days
+Current avg 2.5 days

 This is a measure of team collaboration effectiveness.